stateless-minds/cyber-stasis/README.md

 ## Ideas
 1. Create a direct democracy voting system that integrates seamlessly with the economy simulator.: https://www.reddit.com/r/CyberStasis/comments/uvixbz/possible_future_scenarios_and_implications_of_a/
 2. Create media platform where people can publish their own news instead of relying on mass media and seamlessly integrate it with the economy simulator: https://www.reddit.com/r/CyberStasis/comments/uvixbz/possible_future_scenarios_and_implications_of_a/
+3. Add resources available data fetched from external public APIs and keep track of it during production/consumption cycles

 ## Acknowledgments